Blanchard-lab/sr-probe-caught-annotator/README.md

 A cumulative report of the survey responses and associated timestamps is generated after labeling and can be downloaded using `Download Report`.

-To run this tool, run the following in your workspace:
+To use this tool, run the following in your workspace:

 `git clone https://github.com/Blanchard-lab/sr-probe-caught-annotator.git`